TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 </ul>
 ````````````````````````````````

-If you want a thematic break in a list item, use a different bullet:
+If you want a thematic break in a list item, use the other bullet:

 ```````````````````````````````` example
 - Foo